DuncanIdahoCT/seeed-mmwave-60ghz-presence/README.md

 I then added code examples for WiFi and MQTT so I could send sensor data to Home Assistant the only way I knew would work given that I could not manage to get the code to work in ESPHome.

-This is what it looks like at the moment but it works 100%:
+This is what it looks like at the moment, but it works 100%:

 ![Project Breadboard](/static/images/Seeed%2060Ghz%20mmWave%20-%20ESP32.jpg)